Attribute Mapping when using Keycloak as a SAML SP

 Introduction

-Earlier, in this article, we discussed how to configure Keycloak as a SAML Service Provider (SP) and Okta as a SAML Identity Provider (IDP).
+Earlier, in our article on configuring Keycloak as a SAML Service Provider, we discussed how to configure Keycloak as a SAML Service Provider (SP) and Okta as a SAML Identity Provider (IdP).
 This article extends that configuration and demonstrates how to map user attributes sent from Okta into Keycloak.

-Attribute mapping ensures Keycloak correctly identifies and provisions authenticated users by capturing key fields such as email, first name, and last name
+Attribute mapping ensures Keycloak correctly identifies and provisions authenticated users by capturing key fields such as email, first name, and last name.
+This is a critical step when setting up identity provider integrations with external SAML IdPs.

 Configuration Steps